-Mercedes fined £22,000 over Hamilton nose stud
+'A bit silly' - Mercedes fined over Hamilton nose stud

 Hamilton's Mercedes team were fined €25,000 (£22,000) after qualifying for a procedural error in incorrectly filing out a scrutineering form saying Hamilton would comply with the regulations not to wear jewellery, only for him to do so.

-Hamilton said when the issue first emerged at the start of the season that he has felt singled out by governing body the FIA over the issue, as he is the only driver to wear significant amounts of piercings.
+Hamilton said when the issue first emerged at the start of the season that he felt singled out by governing body the FIA over the issue, as he is the only driver to wear significant amounts of piercings.

 - Budget cap comments 'unacceptable' - Red Bull